Is Trade Name The Same As Brand Name: Everything You Need to Know

 On the other hand, when a business registers a trademark the company is protected under trade mark law and is able to legally enforce the unauthorized use of their trademark.
 As previously mentioned, your trade name is not protected by trademark law when it's registered.
 Therefore, in order to protect it, you'll need to register your trade name under the trademark law.

 If you need help determining if a trade name is the same as a brand name, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.